 Parenting Time & Child Custody in Colorado

-Dedicated Counsel Protecting the Best Interest of Your Children
+Dedicated Boulder Child Custody Attorney Protecting the Best Interest of Your Children

 Are you worried about keeping custody over your children when your divorce is finalized?
 These matters are one of the toughest factors to deal with when legally ending your marriage.
 If you wish to retain custody, it is important to understand the different facets of what that entails before coming to an agreement with your spouse.

 At Barre M. Sakol, P.C., our Boulder child custody attorney knows that compassion and superior legal representation during this difficult transition can greatly reduce the stress on your family.
-This is why Barre is dedicated to providing free initial consultations and always strives to remain accessible to each and every client.
+This is why Barre is dedicated to providing free initial consultations for custody, support, & alimony while always striving to remain accessible.

 Let us help you get through your child custody case.
 Our Boulder child custody lawyer has helped families with complex divorce matters for decades.
 Call us today at (720) 999-9506 for a free consultation.